 Whale meanings and symbolism include magnificence, communication, music, protection, gratitude, wisdom, transformation, and psychic abilities.
 There are 90 species of whales (who are also called cetaceans) and they live in every ocean.
 So, they are subjects in the mythology and folklore of seafaring peoples around the world.
 In addition, some believe that whales have psychic abilities.
 Thus, the whale spirit animal is an important figure to those who feel a strong kinship with these magnificent sea mammals.

-In this post, you’ll learn about whale meanings and symbols, whale mythology, the whale spirit animal, and more.
+In this post, we’ll take a deep dive into whale meaning and symbolism, including whale spiritual meanings, as well as whale mythology, the whale spirit animal, and more.

 Table of Contents

 - Whale Mythology and Folklore

 - Whale Mythology in Oceana

 - Whale Meaning in the Bible

 - Whale Meaning in the Quran and the Middle East